wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 ## The whole story

 Everything suddenly became clear.
-Here is the whole story:
+Here is the whole story, in four parts:

 1. Since the trade war started, both Chinese companies and the Chinese government worried about their software supply chains.
 2. They started pouring money into the field of domestic software and open-source software, thinking they could be the rescue.
-3. Then some developers (not necessarily free software lovers) saw this as an opportunity.
+3. Then some developers saw this as an opportunity.
 Since the consumers wanted domestic and open-source software, they just make domestic and open-source software for them.

+Note that those developers don't have to be FOSS lovers.
+Anyone who wants some quick money from investors may come, regardless of whether they like free software, whether they worked with free software projects before, or whether they use free software in their work.
+That explains why someone don't care about whether we use free software in an open-source promotion plan.
+And those who speak for them were probably on the same boat.

+But it is difficult to start from scratch, especially for those who have never been free software contributor.
+And here comes part four:

-4. But it is difficult to start from scratch.
-Instead, they simply copied existing open-source projects and label them as domestically developed.
+4. Instead, they simply copied existing open-source projects and label them as domestically developed.

 Some copycats simply took the source code and changed the name.
 Other more sophisticated copycats wrote code from scratch, using existing open-source projects as frames of reference.
 Of course they didn't care about the user, the documentation or the code quality.
-As long as it was made-in-China and open-source, investors would throw money into it, and average people (especially extreme nationalists) would hail it as the future star of China when they saw it on the news.
+As long as it was made-in-China and/or open-source, investors would throw money into it, and average people (especially extreme nationalists) would hail it as the future star of China when they saw it on the news.
 And fluency in English was not required as long as they do